 What Is an Embedding?

 In 2026 stacks, embeddings are also the substrate for semantic caching at the gateway, agent memory across sessions, and zero-shot intent classification.
-A drift in the embedding space — from a silent model upgrade, a fine-tune, or a domain shift — therefore propagates into latency, cost, and quality all at once.
+Drift in the embedding space. from a silent model upgrade, a fine-tune, or a domain shift. therefore propagates into latency, cost, and quality all at once.
 That is why embedding quality is a first-class production signal, not a one-time choice you make at design time.

-FutureAGI’s approach is to evaluate the embedding wherever it lands — in retrieval, in cache, in similarity scoring — and to treat the embedding model as a versioned, monitored dependency.
-The fi.evals.EmbeddingSimilarity local-metric evaluator returns the cosine similarity between two texts using a sentence-embedding model, which you use in three places: as a soft pass/fail metric inside a regression eval (semantic match instead of exact-match), as a sanity probe between query and retrieved chunks during RAG debugging, and as a deduplication signal for golden datasets.
+FutureAGI’s approach is to evaluate the embedding wherever it lands. in retrieval, in cache, in similarity scoring. and to treat the embedding model as a versioned, monitored dependency.
+The fi.evals.EmbeddingSimilarity local-metric evaluator returns the cosine similarity between two texts using a sentence-embedding model.
+You use it in three places: as a soft pass/fail metric inside a regression eval (semantic match instead of exact-match), as a sanity probe between query and retrieved chunks during RAG debugging, and as a deduplication signal for golden datasets.

 Concretely: a team running a customer-support RAG pipeline runs EmbeddingSimilarity between every user query and the top retrieved chunk inside a regression eval cohort.
 When a new embedding model rollout drops average similarity from 0.81 to 0.69, FutureAGI flags the regression before the retrieval-quality drop reaches end users, and the engineer can roll the embedding model back through the Agent Command Center’s models resource without redeploying app code.
 Unlike a Ragas faithfulness score that only sees the final answer, this catches the failure at its actual layer.